 Our business and affairs is managed under the direction of our Board of Directors.
 Our Board of Directors will elect our officers who will serve at its discretion.
-In connection with our election to be regulated as a BDC, we will establish our Board of Directors initially with seven members, three of whom will be "interested persons" as defined in Section 2(a)(19) of the 1940 Act and four of whom will not be interested persons and whom we refer to as our independent directors.
+In connection with our election to be regulated as a BDC, we established our Board of Directors initially with seven members, three of whom are "interested persons" as defined in Section 2(a)(19) of the 1940 Act and four of whom are not interested persons and whom we refer to as our independent directors.